specsolutions/specsync-for-tfs-documentation/roadmap.md

 ## Roadmap

-We currently work on the finalization of the v5 release.
-Please check the [Changelog](changelog.md#v5) or try out the preview!
+We have just finished the v5 release.
+Please check the [Changelog](changelog.md#v5) or try out the new version and provide feedback!

 We will update the roadmap after v5 has been released.
 Please stay tuned.